 Introduction to UX Designer Interview Question

 Preparing for interviews can be overwhelming.
-One can never predict how the interview will land up even if one has prepared with full heart and soul, it all really depends on the temperament of the interviewer.
-So my tip is to try to be an excellent observant of the body language of your interviewer once you face him/her.
+One can never predict how the interview will land up even if one has prepared with full heart and soul; it all depends on the interviewer’s temperament.
+So my tip is to try to be excellent observant of your interviewer’s body language once you face him/her.

 Top 10 UX Designer Interview Question and Answers

-I did some research and have come up with the most common popping questions in an interview for the post of a UX designer.
-Now remember these are just tips and some nudges for you to prepare your best for the interview, but in reality, there is no way to predict an interview.
+I did some research and have come up with the most common popping questions in an interview for the post of UX designer.
+Remember, these are just tips and some nudges for you to prepare your best for the interview, but there is no way to predict an interview in reality.